Kimberley, South Africa: Amalgamation

-Under Apartheid
+Under apartheid

-Although a considerable degree of urban segregation already existed, one of the most significant impacts of Apartheid on the city of Kimberley was the implementation of the Group Areas Act.
-Communities were divided according to legislated racial categories, namely European (White), Native (Black), Coloured and Indian – now legally separated by the Prohibition of Mixed Marriages Act.
-Individual families could be split up to three ways (based on such notorious measures as the 'pencil test') and mixed communities were either completely relocated (as in Malay Camp – although those clearances began before Apartheid as such) or were selectively cleared (as in Greenpoint which became a 'Coloured' Group Area, its erstwhile African and other residents being removed to other parts of town).
-Residential segregation was thus enforced in a process which saw the creation of new townships at the northern and north-eastern edges of the expanding city.
+Although a considerable degree of urban segregation already existed, one of the most significant impacts of apartheid on the city of Kimberley was the implementation of the Group Areas Act.
+Communities were divided according to legislated racial categories: European (White), Native (Black), Coloured and Indian, and legally separated by the Prohibition of Mixed Marriages Act.
+Individual families could be split up to three ways (based on such notorious measures as the 'pencil test'), and mixed communities were either completely relocated (as in Malay Camp – although those clearances began before apartheid as such) – or were selectively cleared (as in Greenpoint, which became a 'Coloured' Group Area, its erstwhile-African and other residents being removed to other parts of town).

+Residential segregation was thus enforced in a process that saw the creation of new townships at the northern and north-eastern edges of the expanding city.
 Institutions that were hard hit by the Group Areas Act, Bantu Education and other Acts included churches (such as the Bean Street Methodist Church) and schools (some, such as William Pescod and Perseverance School, moved while the Gore Browne (Native) Training School was closed down).
 Other legislation restricted the movement of Africans and some public places became 'Europeans Only' preserves in terms of the Reservation of Separate Amenities Act.
-The Native Laws Amendment Act sought to cleave church communities along racial lines – a law rejected on behalf of all Anglicans in South Africa by Archbishop Clayton in 1957 (in terms of which this aspect of apartheid was never completely implemented in churches such as Kimberley's St Cyprian's Cathedral).
+The Native Laws Amendment Act sought to cleave church communities along racial lines, a law rejected on behalf of all Anglicans in South Africa by Archbishop Clayton in 1957 (in terms of which that aspect of apartheid was never completely implemented in churches such as Kimberley's St Cyprian's Cathedral).